Sachi-27/DrugProtAI/README.md

 ## 📂 Data

-- The platform uses a manually curated dataset containing 20,273 human proteins, cross-referenced with DrugBank (March 16, 2024), categorizing proteins into druggable, investigational, and non-druggable classes.
+- The platform uses a manually curated dataset containing 20,273 human proteins, cross-referenced with DrugBank v5.1.12(March 14, 2024), categorizing proteins into druggable, investigational, and non-druggable classes.
 - Protein embeddings and sequence information are sourced from UniProt
-- Second cross-referencing with Drugbank (August 10, 2024) observes 33 additional proteins with approved drugs
+- Second cross-referencing with Drugbank v5.1.13(January 02, 2025) observes 81 additional proteins with approved drugs

 ## 🌟 Key Features